Doorstep Crime and No Cold Calling Zones

 If you believe an area could benefit from the protection of a NCCZ please contact us for information about the process.
 We have prepared some FAQ guidance (pdf 126 kb) which may be of assistance.

-A list of the current zones are also available.
+A list of the current zones is also available.

-In order to promote our work with scams, we aim to publish a bi-annual Newsletter (pdf 1.2 mb)
+In order to promote our work with scams, we aim to publish a bi-annual newsletter.
+To access a copy of our newsletter go to High Standard (pdf 632 kb).

 Trading Standards service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.
 Email: firstname.lastname@example.org